MediaBrowser/plugin.video.emby/README.md

 With other addons for Kodi there are a couple of issues:
 - 3rd party addons such as NextAired, remote apps etc. won't work
 - Speed: when browsing the data has to be retrieved from the server.
 Especially on slower devices this can take too much time.
+- You can only use special Kodi skins
 - All kinds of workaround were needed to get the best experience on Kodi clients

 This addon synchronizes your media on your Plex server to the native Kodi database.
 Because we use the native Kodi database with this new approach the above limitations are gone!
-You can browse your media full speed and all other Kodi addons will be able to "see" your media.
+- You can browse your media full speed
+- All other Kodi addons will be able to "see" your media, thinking it's normal Kodi stuff
+- Use any Kodi skin you want!

 **What is currently supported ?**

-Guess what, this is BETA.
 Currently these features are working:
 - Movies
 - TV Shows
 - Full sync at first run (import), background syncs configurable by the user in the addonsetting.
 The current default is that it will do a full sync on the background approximately every 30min and continuous incremential syncs.
 - Watched state/resume status sync: This is a 2-way synchronisation.
 Any watched state or resume status will be instantly (within seconds) reflected to or from Kodi and the server.
+- Plex Companion: you can fling Plex media from other Plex devices to PlexKodiConnect
+- Play directly from network paths (e.g. "\\\\server\\Plex\\movie.mkv" on Windows or SMB paths "smb://server/Plex/movie.mkv") instead of slow HTTP (e.g. "192.168.1.1:32400").
+You have to setup all your Plex libraries to point to such network paths.

 **Known Issues:**
-- Windows users: Kodi Helix 14.2 RC1 required - other versions will result in errors with recently added items etc.
-- You must have a static IP address for your Plex media server if you plan to use Plex Music features.
+- **Plex Music:** You must have a static IP address for your Plex media server if you plan to use Plex Music features.
 This is due to the way Kodi works and cannot be helped.
-- PlexKodiConnect continuously polls the Plex Media Server for changes.
-If something on the PMS changed, this change is synced to Kodi.
+-**Plex updates:** PlexKodiConnect continuously polls the Plex Media Server for changes.
+If something on the PMS has changed, this change is synced to Kodi.
 Hence if you rescan your entire library, a long PlexKodiConnect re-sync is triggered.
-- This is a BETA version and could potentially set fire to your Raspi

 **What could be in the pipeline?**
+- Watch Later
+- Playlists
 - Homevideos
 - Pictures
-- Watch Later
 - Music Videos
-- Playlists
-- Play directly from SMB paths ("\\\\server\\Plex\\movie.mkv" on Windows) instead of HTTP ("192.168.1.1:32400")
 - TV Shows Theme Music (ultra-low prio)